trallard/BAD_days/Day1/Tutorial.md

-Twenty seven patients are diagnosed as acute lymphoblastic leukemia (ALL) and eleven as acute myeloid leukemia (AML).
+Twenty-seven patients are diagnosed as acute lymphoblastic leukemia (ALL) and eleven as acute myeloid leukemia (AML).
 The tumor class is given by the numeric vector golub.cl, where ALL is indicated by 0 and AML by 1.